jrandleman/C-Libraries/C-CPP-Colors/README.md

   // alternative to "std::endl" (acts as: reset + "\n")
   std::cout << bold line blue "Hello" << color::rendl << " Again!\n";

-  // like std::cout but outputs the ASCII art equivalent of the string color::acout << "Goodbye!\n";
+  // "printf" but outputting the the string using ASCII art for its characters (in red font)
+  // NOTE: ASCII art printing fcns implicitly invoke "reset" at the end printa("%sGood%s!", red6, "bye");
   return 0;
 }
 ```